aMarCruz/jspreproc/README.md

 //#include myfile       // ok to insert again
 //#include ../myone.js  // ignored
 ```

+### Known Issues
+Support for define recursion.

+process.stdout fails (so jspreproc too) on console emulators for Windows, e.g. [ConEmu](https://conemu.github.io/) and others, use clean Windows prompt or [MSYS](http://www.mingw.org/wiki/msys) with mintty.

 ### TODO
 Tests, docs.
 If you wish and have time, help me improving this page...
 English is not my best friend.